davew-msft/blockchain-hackathon/labs/SmartContractIdeation/SmartContracts.md

 Run `.exit` to exit the truffle console.

-Run `git add .` and `git commit -am"init commit"` to save our Hello World example.
+Run `git add .` and `git commit -am"init commit"` to save our Hello World example.  `git init` is run automatically for us whenever we create a new solidity project.
 We can use this as a base for the next hacks.

 **Congratulations!
 You have successfully interacted with a blockchain using the standard ethereum tooling**